DhairyaMajmudar/Personal-Portfolio/README.md

 npm run dev
 ```

-**PS: Don't forget to star the repo (right most button) it motivates me to make more such websites.**
+**PS: Don't forget to star the repo (top right most button) it motivates me to make more such websites.**